georgelake2/maven-central-cluster-analysis/README.md

 ## Reproduction Steps

 1. Set up Neo4j database with the Goblin Maven dump
-2. Install Python packages, listed in requirements section
+2. Install Python packages, listed in the requirements section
 3. Configure database connection in notebooks
 4. Run notebooks in sequence (RQ1 → RQ2).
 It is recommended to run cell by cell, as some processes take a significant amount of time.
+5. Note: Each time the Leiden algorithm is run, it will find a different amount of clusters (not significantly different) and will assign different communityIDs

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.